Discover the beautiful landscapes of the Hudson River, Lake George and Adirondack Mountains

 This 11-day tailor-made self-drive lets you discover the many beautiful landscapes of New York State.
 After spending two days in the heart of the city, exploring New York's museums, monuments, restaurants and theatres, you'll head into the countryside of New York State, first heading to the majestic Hudson River Valley before taking in the serenity of Lake George, the wild terrain of the Adirondack Mountains, the sparkling waters of 1000 Islands and the awesome power of Niagara Falls.

-2 nights New York City • 1 night Kingston • 1 night Lake George • 1 night Plattsburg • 2 nights Lake Placid • 1 nights 1000 Islands • 1 night Catskills • 1 night New York City
+2 nights New York City • 1 night Hudson Valley • 1 night Lake George • 1 night Plattsburg • 2 nights Lake Placid • 1 nights 1000 Islands • 1 night Catskills • 1 night New York City

 Days 1-2: New York